almostengr/almostengrwebsite/website/docs/services.md

 ## Location

 I am based in Alabama in the United States and working from the Central Time Zone of the United States.

+## How To Get Started

+when you are ready to wrok with me, you can reach me by one of the options mentioned on the [contact page](/contact) to discuss the next steps for your project.